pypyr/docs/content/docs/steps/pype.md

 for extra inefficient processing, if nothing else.
 {{% /note %}}

+If you combine `args` and `pipeArg`, pypyr will merge values resulting from both into the child context.
+In this case, if also `useParentContext` is `True`, `args` and `pipeArg` both merge into the parent context.

 ### raiseError
 If `True`, errors in child raise up to parent.